Lluc76/Multitool/README.md

  - If you don't want password make sure it dont have blank spaces, otherwise will encrypt the destination file with those blank spaces
  - Defining the directories you can use %username% as a system variable
  - If you want to extract the zip file encrypted with password you will need to use a 3rd party program, cause default file extractor of Windows 10 can't process the decryption
+ - The backup script only will create a zip that a folder that at least contains 1 file

 Exit Codes:
  - Backup: